DanielGausi/AudioWerkzeugeBibliothek/README.md

 If you found a bug, or if you have some audio files (especially mp3 files!), where the methods of this library provide wrong data, please contact me and/or send some sample files to [mail@gausi.de](mailto:mail@gausi.de).

 *But I can't (and will not) fix everything.
-The most craziest thing I have ever seen was an ID3v2Tag with the following encoding: UTF-16 (fine), null-terminated (more or less standard), starting with a BOM (ok...), character-by-character (wtf..?) - yes, no kidding.
+The most craziest thing I have ever seen was an ID3v2Tag with the following encoding: UTF-16 (fine), null-terminated (more or less standard), starting with a BOM (ok...), character-by-character (wtf...?) - yes, no kidding.
 A total of 6 bytes per character ...*